geotools/geotools/docs/user/tutorial/quickstart/netbeans.rst

 5. From the Library Manager press the New Library button.

-6. Enter “GeoTools” for the Library Name and press OK
+6. Enter "GeoTools" for the Library Name and press OK

-7. You can now press the Add JAR/Folder button and add in all the jars from C:\java\GeoTools-|release|
+7. You can now press the Add JAR/Folder button and add in all the jars from C:\\java\\GeoTools-|release|

-8. GeoTools includes a copy of the “EPSG” map projections database; but also allows you to hook up your own copy of the EPSG database as an option.
+8. GeoTools includes a copy of the "EPSG" map projections database; but also allows you to hook up your own copy of the EPSG database as an option.
 However, only one copy can be used at a time so we will need to remove the following jars from the Library Manager: